CRM as a Pre-sales Strategy for Metalworking Companies

 You can even synchronize the databases of Business Central and the Sales module, if desired.
 However, see my comments above.

-While this system can deliver impressive results, it's important to consider whether your team can handle the complexity and learning curve.
 For many companies, a specialized CRM system like the options mentioned earlier may be a better choice, as it's simpler to use and specifically designed for customer relationship management and pre-sales activities.

 Looking for more tools for your metal processing business?